s26957/ChessGame/README.md

 # ChessGame
+Project language: Polish
-Chess game project made for university assignment
+Chess game project made for university assignment in 2023
+- playable in terminal by inputig board coordinants
+- allows for saving and uploading saved game.